gharduim/weather-dashboard/README.md

 # Weather Dashboard

-## Homework - week 6

 ## Short description

-I have created a weather dashboard with the criteria below.
+A weather dashboard with form inputs with current and future conditions for that city and that city is added to the search history.

 ```
 GIVEN a weather dashboard with form inputs